-EXODUS 9 – Dire Straits
+EXODUS 9 – DIRE STRAITS

-But if you care to follow my Breadcrumbs from the beginning, and walk with me this year through everything I’m unearthing for you, I’m hoping that we can reason together over the topic of the existence and involvement of the Creator God in turbulent times.
-This was the thought behind my second book Mysterious? …Expect the unExpected… where I’ve isolated some of the “volcanic eruptions” in my own journey, at times, through dire straits.
-As an intelligent human being, with time on my hands to reason, I’ve discovered proof of hidden treasures stored, in advance by my Maker, in secret places – in hidden recesses of human experience – yet readily available to find, if only I’d take the time to look.[b]
+But if you care to follow my Breadcrumbs from the beginning, and walk with me this year through everything that I am unearthing for you, I hope that we can reason together over the topic of the existence and involvement of the Creator God in turbulent times.
+Gen37This was the thought behind my second book Mysterious? …Expect the unExpected… In it, I isolated some of the “volcanic eruptions” in my own journey and this, at times, through dire straits.
+As an intelligent human being with time on my hands to reason, I have discovered proof of hidden treasures stored in advance by my Maker, in secret places.
+In the hidden recesses of human experience yet readily available to find, if only we take the time to look.[b]

-And so, the first thing I’ve notice from today’s chapter is that this “battle of wills” between the God of the Universe and the King of the World, isn’t about fame, money, or power.
+And so, the first thing I notice from today’s chapter is that this “battle of wills” between the God of the Universe and the King of the World, isn’t about fame, money, or power.
 This isn’t a neurotic “evil spirit” wanting to be in control by bringing a nation to its knees through fear.
-HIStory from beginning to end – this epic Play that begins with making humanity in His Own Image to be like Him[c], and which ends with God’s dwelling place among the people for He will dwell with them[d] – has only ever been about releasing His family members. [v1]
+HIStory from beginning to end – this epic Play that begins with making humanity in His Own Image to live like Him[c], and which ends with God’s dwelling place among the people[d] – has only ever been about releasing and redeeming a family for Himself. [v1]

 “…say to Pharaoh, ‘This is what the Lord says: Israel is my firstborn son, and I told you, “Let my son go, so he may worship me.”
 But you refused to let him go…’” [Exodus 4:22-23]

-So, whatever background we come from now – whether Muslim, Christian, Hindu, Buddhist, or any other background who think we may have Truth from the horse’s mouth – we all have to get over ourselves and admit that the Creator’s story first started with the Jews.
-They were the ones who wrote it down; instituted an incredibly complex process for copying it painstakingly – to ensure that no errors crept in; then risked life and limp to preserve it – the greatest example of this is the Dead Sea Scrolls found in the 1950s.[e]
-If we want any connection at all with the Creator God today, there’s no way around it, the Jews are our older brother in a family line that leads back to our Maker.
-Their script is our inheritance from our Maker – our Maker’s Handbook – handed down to us through them.
+So, whatever background we come from now – whether Muslim, Christian, Hindu, Buddhist, or any other background who think we may have Truth from the horse’s mouth – we all have to get over ourselves and admit that the Creator God’s story first started with the Hebrews.
+Ex9aThey were the ones who wrote it down through Moses.
+They also instituted an incredibly complex process for painstakingly copying it to ensure that no errors crept in.
+Then they risked life and limp to preserve it.
+The greatest example of this is the Dead Sea Scrolls found in the 1950s.[e]
+If we want any connection at all with the Creator God today, there is no way around this Hebrew script from beginning to end.
+The Jews are our older brother in a family line that leads back to our Maker.
+Their script is our inheritance from our Maker – the Maker’s Handbook.
+And it’s handed down to us through them.

-So, sandwiched in this epic storyline – these pages of the Creator God’s personal diary, HIStory about His relationship with this world that He created – is where we find today’s chapter.
-This scene is about a people group who could worship the Creator, but who can’t in their present state.
-For whatever reason – whether their lives would be in danger if they openly worshipped the Creator as they should[f], or that their workload (their present “slavery” in their life experience) is such “dire straits” that it’s destroying their faith in their Maker – it’s now time for drastic measures!
+So, sandwiched in this epic storyline (these pages of the Creator God’s personal diary, HIStory about His relationship with this world that He created), is where we find today’s chapter.
+Ex9bThis scene is about a people group who could worship the Creator, but who can’t in their present state.
+For whatever reason – whether their lives would be in danger if they openly worshipped the Creator as they should[f], or that their workload (their present “slavery” in their life experience) is such “dire straits” that it is destroying their faith in their Maker – it’s now time for drastic measures!
 In His loving-kindness, the Creator will lead His people firmly by the hand into a radical life-change.[g]

 “…if you refuse, I will send the full force of my plagues against you and against your officials and your people, so you may know that there is no one like me in all the earth…” [v14]

-The Creator is never distant or uninvolved in the world that He created.
-And yet, because we were originally designed as rulers, He leaves a lot to our free will.
-With that said, HIStory has seen Him being forced to get directly involved[h] and His divine interventions in human history are like a 100% good judge: who’ll bring down the full force of the law upon the head of any perpetrator, who has had ample warning to change!
-The Creator can’t be anything other than every bit of Himself – first as a compassionate and gracious God, slow to anger, and abounding in truth and loving-kindness[i], then with righteous judgements that are just and true.[j]
+Gen28The Creator is never distant or uninvolved in the world that He created.
+And yet, because we were originally designed as rulers, He leaves a lot to the Free Will that He gave to us.
+With that said, HIStory has seen Him being forced to get directly involved[h], and His divine interventions in human history are like a 100% good judge.
+He will bring down the full force of the law upon the head of any perpetrator who has had ample warning to change!
+The Creator can’t be anything other than every bit of Himself.
+First, as a compassionate and gracious God, slow to anger, and abounding in truth and loving-kindness.[i]
+Then, with righteous judgements that are just and true.[j]

-The text says that God Himself hardened Pharaoh’s heart.
-But what that simply means is that He lifted His own power for good from Pharaoh’s heart – given him free choice without the aid of His Holy Spirit to help him choose what’s right and good.
-The result (left to his own conscience and reasoning), is that Pharaoh’s free-will rejected God – even after first-hand experience of the supernatural.
+The three plagues in today’s chapter, for example, shows an incredibly gracious God who listens to Moses’ intercession on behalf of the most ruthless oppressors of the ancient world.[k]
+Yet each time things went well again, Pharaoh disregarded the Lordship of his Creator. [v7,12,33-35] Although the text says that God Himself hardened Pharaoh’s heart, what that simply means is that He lifted His own power for good from Pharaoh’s heart.
+Having given to him free choice without the aid of His Holy Spirit to help him choose what is right and good, the result (left to his own conscience and reasoning), is that Pharaoh’s free-will rejected God – even after first-hand experience of the supernatural.

-The text doesn’t tell us what’s in Pharaoh’s mind, nor what his advisers were advising him.
-But if he’s anything like humans today, he’d have reasoned the supernatural out of the equation.
-Knowing human nature, he’d have put it down to weather patterns, and a temporary natural disaster that came and went.
+Gen45aThe text doesn’t tell us what is in Pharaoh’s mind, nor what his advisers were advising him; but if he is anything like humans today, he would have reasoned the supernatural out of the equation.
+Knowing human nature, he would have put it down to weather patterns, and a temporary natural disaster that came and went.
 In this, human reasoning hasn’t changed.
-No matter how evolved we think we are, we only turn to God – acknowledging that He’s right and we’re wrong, admitting that we’ve “sinned” – when we’re in dire straits. [v27-28] As soon as there’s a logical explanation, or the sun shines over our lives once again, we ditch God and go on as before.
+No matter how evolved we think we are, we only turn to God, acknowledging that He is right and we are wrong, admitting that we’ve “sinned” – only when we’re in dire straits. [v27-28] As soon as there is a logical explanation, or the sun shines over our lives once again, we ditch God and go on as before.

 So, what have I learnt from today’s chapter?